-7-Arguments that make Calvinism strong and weak on man’s “free will” to believe Jesus
+8-Arguments that make Calvinism; Reformed Theology, strong and weak on man’s “free will” to believe Jesus

 - A reprobate cannot respond to the Gospel unless the Lord regenerates him.

-- Believing and receiving Jesus is not work itself, but God working in our hearts.
+- Believing and receiving Jesus is not work by itself, but God working in our hearts.

 - God chooses who to save because He is sovereign.

 Being “dead to sin” separates us from God.
-For Calvinists, we’re not only separated but couldn’t possibly respond or believe Jesus, because we are all reprobates (wicked and rejected by God).
+For Calvinists, we’re not only separated but couldn’t possibly respond or believe Jesus because we are all sinners.

 That may be true, but in the New Covenant, Jesus restored our relationship with God; so we can freely and boldly come to God and receive mercy.